An optimised deep spiking neural network architecture without gradients: Discussion

 \acrshort{odesa} does not rely on surrogate gradients or real continuous-valued error feedback signals.
 The entirety of learning is achieved by only using binary attention signals, which are bio-plausible.
 This way, even when a deeper layer in the network goes silent, the earlier layers continue learning without having to wait for feedback signals from the silent layer.
 Another benefit of not using surrogate gradients and only using binary feedback signals is that \acrshort{odesa} doesn't have to rely on differentiable loss functions.
 In error back-propagation methods, the weights of a layer cannot be updated until an entire forward pass of prediction and backward pass of error calculation occurs.
 The learning of any hidden layer of \acrshort{odesa} only depends on the global attention signal from the labelled output spike train and the local attention signal from the layer above it.
 In essence, the learning of hidden layers in \acrshort{odesa} can continue even when a higher layer has gone completely silent.
 Furthermore, the computations in \acrshort{odesa} networks are all causal in the sense that no signals are propagated back in time, and no form of error \acrshort{bptt} occurs in the network. \acrshort{odesa} only uses computations that are event-driven and not clock-driven.
 This is valuable for energy-efficient neuromorphic hardware and can work well with neuromorphic sensors which may not generate data at all times.
 As the learning algorithm is online in nature, \acrshort{odesa} can also handle concept-drift in the data and keep updating its parameters in the light of any new changes in the input data distributions.
 But this can also lead to catastrophic forgetting in cases where the training data is not uniformly distributed.

 The supervision in \acrshort{odesa} networks is not coupled with a fixed neuron model.
-The weight update step in Equation \ref{eqn:WeightUpdate} only performs the function of maximizing the dot product of the winning input time surface context and the synaptic weights of the winner neuron. \acrshort{odesa} can be easily extended to other spiking neuronal models that allow threshold adaptation, with an equivalent synaptic weight update step that increases the likelihood of the neuron to spike again for the same input spike pattern.
-This opens door to more novel abstract spiking neuronal units that can be specialized to the task and input data (e.g., Neuromorphic vision data, Neuromorphic audio data, etc.).
-It also paves the way to use task-specific network architectures like convolutional layers and skip connections as used in ANNs.
+The weight update steps in \cref{subsec:ClassificationSection} only perform the function of maximising the dot product of the winning input time surface context and the synaptic weights of the winner neuron. \acrshort{odesa} can be easily extended to other spiking neuronal models that allow threshold adaptation, with an equivalent synaptic weight update step that increases the likelihood of the neuron to spike again for the same input spike pattern.
+For neuron models with synaptic delays, the time constant of the trace of neurons has to be increased to take into account the delayed input to the next layer which may be crucial for future implementation in neuromorphic hardware.
+Similar modifications to the trace function (currently instantaneous exponential decay) would have to be made for higher-order dynamics of neuronal synaptic responses(e.g Alpha PSP).
+This opens door to more novel abstract spiking neuronal units that can be specialised to the task and input data (e.g., Neuromorphic vision data, Neuromorphic audio data, etc.).
+It also paves the way to use task-specific network architectures like convolutional layers and skip connections as used in ANNs which can induce task-specific priors to the features.
 In future work, the assumption of having an input spike for every ground truth spike can be relaxed by including delays in the neuron synaptic models.